- 1 What is the Illinois tax rate for 2021?

 Standard, Illinois sales tax rate details The minimum combined 2021 sales tax rate for Standard, Illinois is 6.25%.
 This is the total of state, county and city sales tax rates.
 The Illinois sales tax rate is currently 6.25%.

-What is the current state income tax rate in Illinois?
+What is the tax rate on income in Illinois?

-What is the Illinois sales tax rate for 2020?
+What is the state and local sales tax rate in Illinois?

 Illinois had the highest total state and local tax rates on a median U.S. household, at 15.1%.
 Connecticut came in 2nd at 14.84% while Alaska has lowest, at 5.84%.
 Illinois taxes are 38.95% higher than the national average, the report found.